gksgpals/gksgpals/README.md

 ## 📄 Paper
 - **Undergraduate-level research paper**
-  “Vulnerability Analysis and Countermeasures for the SK USIM Telecom Hacking Incident”,2025.
+  “Vulnerability Analysis and Countermeasures for the SK USIM Telecom Hacking Incident” ,2025.

 ---